mothepro/verify-bitcoin-message/README.md

 ### Offline

+First visit the page by [Serving Locally](#serve-locally) or using our [GitHub Pages demo](https://mothepro.github.io/verify-bitcoin-message).

-Visit the [live page](https://mothepro.github.io/verify-bitcoin-message), then you can test offline mode in Chrome (webkit browsers) by opening Developer Tools (F12)
+Then you can test offline mode in Chrome (webkit browsers) by opening Developer Tools (F12)

 - Network
 - Change "No Throttling" -> "Offline"